wpilibsuite/frc-docs/source/docs/software/trajectory-end-to-end/characterizing-drive.rst

 .. note:: The characterization data for this tutorial has been generously provided by Team 5190, who generated it as part of a demonstration of this functionality at the 2019 North Carolina State University P2P Workshop.

 Before accurately following a path with a robot, it is important to have an accurate model for how the robot moves in response to its control inputs.
 Determining such a model is a process called "system identification."
-WPIlib's FRC-Characterization is a tool for drive system identification.
+WPILib's FRC-Characterization is a tool for drive system identification.

 Gathering the Data
 ------------------